kapouer/window-page/README.md

 Patch chain is called after build, and also when query changes.

 Setup chain is called when document is visible and stylesheets are loaded.

+Hash chain is called when state.hash changed, after setup if any.

 Usage